Energy cascade for the Klein-Gordon lattice: Statement and Proof of the Main Result

-We now conclude with the proof of Theorem \ref{dDNLSrThm}.
-The main issue is to determine to which extent we can show that the discrete Klein-Gordon lattice \eqref{Ham2KGs} displays an energy cascade phenomenon as its approximating PDE, the small-dispersion NLS \eqref{NLSeq}. \\
+Here we state and we prove our main result, Theorem \ref{dDNLSrThm}.
+The main issue in the proof of the theorem is to determine to which extent we can show that the discrete Klein-Gordon lattice \eqref{Ham2KGs} displays an energy cascade phenomenon as its approximating PDE, the small-dispersion NLS \eqref{NLSeq}.